esteinig/netviewP/README.md

 Clone or download the archive (side bar) and unzip in $HOME.

 If the directory is in your PATH, you can run the program from any directory with your default Python interpreter (Anaconda).
 See above for updating your PATH in Windows or OSX.
-Under Linux:

 Add the latest version directory to PATH: